xaviermignot/xaviermignot.github.io/_drafts/terraform-vs-bicep.md

 ![Terraform execution conspiracy whiteboard meme](02-execution-mode-terraform.jpg){: width="400"}

 ### What does it change ?
+Once this explained, let's dig in what this difference changes with several examples.

 #### The ability to interact with other tools, APIs, or clouds
+First, Bicep's execution mode limits its capability to interact with other things: as the whole deployment is done remotely you can't for instance insert a delay between two resources.
+You can't either interact with another API, or another cloud.
+In fact, as Bicep compiles into an ARM template, it is de-facto limited to what ARM templates can do, which is what the Azure Resource Manager API can do.
+So you can do anything as long as it's related to an Azure _resource_, which excludes:
+- Uploading a blob to a storage account (a blob is a data, not a resource)
+- Interact with Azure AD/Entra ID:
+  - You can't activate Easy Auth on an App Service as you'll need to create an App Registration
+  - You can't get existing AAD objects like groups from their names to assign roles (you have to provide ids)

+You can still work around these limitations either by:
+- Using Azure CLI and providing input values to the Bicep deployment
+- Using [deployments scripts](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-script-bicep), which means uploading a script to a storage account, and spin a container instance to run it.
+Kinda overkill in my opinion, and something you should avoid if possible, just like Terraform's [provisioners](https://developer.hashicorp.com/terraform/language/resources/provisioners/syntax).

 #### Code organization
+Another thing to notice is how each tool gets the code to apply.
+Bicep requires a file as the deployment entry point, and will treat all _called_ `.bicep` files as _nested_ templates.
+Terraform doesn't need a starting file, it will read all `*.tf` files in the current directory and find called modules from there (the name `main.tf` as the root module is a naming convention, not a constraint).

+Basically Terraform doesn't care very much how your code is organized: within a module (including the root module) you can split your code into several `.tf` files as you wish.
+On the other hand, Bicep considers each `.bicep` file (except the entry point) as a _module_.
+So if you want to split a file for readability reasons, you have to break it into several modules (maybe for the better if that file is too long).

 #### The need to determine values at the start of deployment